willfaught/go-guide/README.md

 ## Style

-### SHOULD begin one-line comments with a space and end one-line general comments with a space
+### SHOULD begin one-line comments and end one-line general comments with a space

 #### Examples